huirad/sec/schsm/NitrokeyHSM_PKI.md

 Most of it's functionality can be accessed through a [PKCS#11](http://docs.oasis-open.org/pkcs11/pkcs11-base/v2.40/errata01/os/pkcs11-base-v2.40-errata01-os-complete.html) interface.
-Note that in PKCS#1 terminology, the HSM is called the token.
+Note that in PKCS#11 terminology, the HSM is called the token which itself is in a slot (of a card reader).

 See [https://github.com/OpenSC/OpenSC/wiki/SmartCardHSM](https://github.com/OpenSC/OpenSC/wiki/SmartCardHSM) for an overview.

 ## Software

 ### How To Install
-On OpenSUSE Linux, all SW packages mentioned below can be installed from the standard repositories.
+On OpenSUSE Leap 15.2 Linux, all SW packages mentioned below can be installed from the standard repositories.

 On Windows
 - OpenSSL: is best compiled from the [sources](https://www.openssl.org/source/)